shlomitya/eye-tracker-analyzer/README.md

 If forking, please cite the original work in any publication resulting from the adapted scripts.

 ## Please cite as
-Tal-Perry, Solomon, Pakula, Shdeor & Yuval-Greenberg (in prep).
+Tal-Perry, Solomon, Pakula, Shdeour & Yuval-Greenberg (in prep).
 Eye Tracker Analyzer: a GUI-based tool for microsaccade extraction and analysis.

 ## License